-Trenches are deeply dug, well-supported defensive positions.
-Trench markers placed at setup, and the number granted to a side is noted in the Order of Battle (00B).
+deeply Trenches are dug, Trench well-supported defensive posi-+2/+1 tions.
+Trench markers are placed at setup, and the number granted to a side is noted in the Order of Battle (OOB).
 The followning rules pertain to Trenches:

 They CANNOT be placed in Building, Huts, Rough, Marsh or any type of water hexes.